ROCm/rocALUTION/docs/usermanual/singlenode.rst

 Matrix formats
 ==============

-Matrices, where most of the elements are equal to zero, are called sparse.
+Metrices, where most of the elements are equal to zero, are called sparse.
 In most practical applications, the number of non-zero entries is proportional to the size of the matrix (e.g. typically, if the matrix :math:`A \in \mathbb{R}^{N \times N}`, then the number of elements are of order :math:`O(N)`).
-To save memory, storing zero entries can be avoided by introducing a structure corresponding to the non-zero elements of the matrix. rocALUTION supports sparse CSR, MCSR, COO, ELL, DIA, HYB and dense matrices (DENSE).
+To save memory, storing zero entries can be avoided by introducing a structure corresponding to the non-zero elements of the matrix. rocALUTION supports sparse CSR, MCSR, COO, ELL, DIA, HYB and dense metrices (DENSE).

 .. note:: The functionality of every matrix object is different and depends on the matrix format.
 The CSR format provides the highest support for various functions.
 For a few operations, an internal conversion is performed, however, for many routines an error message is printed and the program is terminated.
 .. note:: In the current version, some of the conversions are performed on the host (disregarding the actual object allocation - host or accelerator).